 Europe is one of the most sophisticated financial markets in the world.
 Its banking sector is interconnected, fast, and affordable.
 Plus, if you believe that the European Central Bank still can bail out local banks, your money is protected by deposit guarantees of up to EUR 100,000.

-Benefits of European Bank Accounts for Non-Residents:
+Benefits of European a Non-Resident Bank Account

-- Multilingual and multicultural support
+- Multilingual & multicultural support

 - Dedicated IBAN for you personally or your corporate account